 This interactive online initiative from the Paris School of Economics and three partner groups offers scholars and the general public alike a more accessible window into the incomes of the globe’s most affluent.
 Visitors to the site can graphically compare, over time, the income shares of the wealthy in 23 different nations.
 And the comparisons enabled can drill all the way to a nation’s most affluent 0.01 percent.

 In more recent years, a number of global financial industry firms have been releasing their own annual calculations on worldwide wealth concentration.
-Among these efforts: the World Wealth Report from Capgemini and RBC Wealth Management, the Global Wealth report from the Boston Consulting Group, the World Ultra Wealth Report from the Singapore-based Wealth-X and the Swiss bank UBS, the Global Wealth Report from the German bank Allianz, and the Wealth Report from the Knight Frank property management group.
+Among these efforts: the from Capgemini and RBC Wealth Management, the report from the Boston Consulting Group, the from the Singapore-based Wealth-X and the Swiss bank UBS, the from the German bank Allianz, and the from the Knight Frank property management group.

 Each of these reports takes a slightly different approach to tallying up concentrated wealth.
-Capgemini and RBC, for instance, look at “high net worth individuals,” those affluents who hold personal fortunes worth at least $1 million, excluding primary residences, collectibles, and consumer goods.
+Capgemini and RBC, for instance, look at “high net worth individuals,” affluent individuals who hold personal fortunes worth at least $1 million, excluding primary residences, collectibles, and consumer goods.
 The Boston Consulting Group analyze millionaire households.
 Wealth-X and UBS researchers place their statistical emphasis on deep pockets worth at least $30 million.

 The most ambitious of all the annual financial industry wealth reports comes out of the Credit Suisse Research Institute in Zurich.
-Credit Suisse’s Global Wealth Report estimates the net worth — both financial and “real” assets like housing — for all the world’s adults.
-In 2014, Credit Suisse researchers estimate, individuals holding over $1 million in wealth — the richest 0.7 percent of adults globally — held 44 percent of global net worth.
+Credit Suisse’s estimates the net worth — both financial and “real” assets like housing — for all the world’s adults.
+In 2015, Credit Suisse researchers estimate, individuals holding over $1 million in wealth — the richest 0.7 percent of adults globally — held 45.2 percent of global net worth.

 The best estimates for wealth’s concentration at the global economic summit come from Forbes magazine.
 Forbes annually tallies the fortunes of the world’s billionaires.

-As of February 2014, Forbes reported last year, the world hosted 1,645 billionaires, over double the 793 billionaires Forbes counted in 2009, at the depth of the Great Recession.
-These 1,645 billionaires together hold $6.4 trillion in wealth.
+As of March 2016, Forbes reported that the world hosted 1,810 billionaires, over double the 793 billionaires Forbes counted in 2009, at the depth of the Great Recession.
+These 1,810 billionaires together hold $6.5 trillion in wealth.

-The 3.3 billion adults in the world with less than $10,000 to their name, Credit Suisse noted in October 2014, together hold $7.6 trillion in net worth.
+The 3.4 billion adults in the world with less than $10,000 to their name, Credit Suisse noted in October 2015, together hold $7.4 trillion in net worth, a $200 billion decrease from the previous year’s estimate of $7.6 trillion net worth.

 The Global Big Picture